- Where is the Link?

-Assistance in learning how to use equipment in the Link is available from on-site staff and student employees.
-Anyone may make an appointment to have a Link staff member help them learn how to use equipment in a particular room; appointments are strongly encouraged so that staff can make sure rooms are available in order to show you how to use the equipment hands-on.
-Appointments can be made in person or by contacting the Link using our online request form.
+Assistance in learning how to use equipment in the Link is available from on-site staff.
+Anyone may make an appointment to have a Link staff member help them learn how to use equipment in a particular room.
+Appointments are strongly encouraged so that staff can make sure rooms are available in order to show you how to use the equipment hands-on.
+Appointments can best be made by contacting the Link using our online request form.

 A list of software installed in classroom 6 can be found here.